OBD-II

 Why does P0171 keep coming back on my VW?

-P0171 returns when the root cause hasn't been fixed.
-Clearing the code without addressing the underlying lean condition (typically a failed PCV diaphragm, dirty MAF, or vacuum leak) will result in the code returning within 1–3 drive cycles.
-Use live fuel trim data to confirm the fix before clearing.
+P0171 returns when the root cause has not been fixed.
+Clearing the code without addressing the underlying lean condition (typically a failed PCV diaphragm, dirty MAF, or vacuum leak) will result in the code returning within 1-3 drive cycles.
+Use live fuel-trim data to confirm the fix before clearing — long-term fuel trim should return to within ±5% of zero after a successful repair.

 Poor fuel quality can temporarily cause lean conditions, but P0171 from bad fuel typically resolves itself after one or two tanks of quality fuel.
-If P0171 persists beyond two full tanks, the issue is mechanical — PCV, MAF, or a vacuum leak.
+If P0171 persists beyond two full tanks, the issue is mechanical — PCV, MAF, vacuum leak, or fuel system pressure.
+Use top-tier gasoline (Shell, Chevron, BP, Mobil) for the next two tanks before deeper diagnosis.

 Download on the App Store